Jobs

 Job Details

-This position is full-time non-exempt and remote-hybrid eligible.
+This position is full-time exempt and remote-hybrid eligible.
 Generally, work can be done off-site, provided there is no loss to team collaboration, the needs of the organization, and the essential functions of the position.
-However, residence in Washington state and the ability to come into the office one to two days a week are required.
-This position also requires evening and weekend work as required to support events, generally no more than one weekend per month.
-Typical weekly hours for this position are M-F, 9 a.m. to 5 p.m.
+However, residence in Washington state and the ability to come into the office five to seven days a month are required.
+Some weekend and evening work may be required along with overnight travel 2 to 4 times per year.
+This includes two regular monthly evening meetings, presence at selected rides and events, and other donor engagement activities.
+Typical weekly hours for this position are 9 to 5.

 Cascade offers a robust benefits package, which includes: